parth-io/Learn-CS-and-Coding/Java/Notes.md

 2. Remove the links to a different location, and leave only content here
 3. Align the topics to and arrange using the syllabus of Java courses and books
 4. Transfer content over from bookmarks to here
-5. *Remove underlined stuff if understood*
+5. *Remove italicised stuff if understood*

 https://docs.oracle.com/javase/tutorial/, https://docs.oracle.com/javase/8/docs/api/index.html and https://docs.oracle.com/javase/8/docs/.